thecloudguy-engineer/thecloudguy-engineer/README.md

 - Lot of debugging, brushed up skills around maps, slices, sorting, strings, and Fprintf
 - Read mastering api book in the morning

+## Day 31
+- I did 3 projects where I created simple webserver to Create, Read, Update, and Delete using mux and gorm
+- So I decided to consume twitter API and unmarshal the JSON to get the tweet
+- Took sometime to figure out authorization to be sent as request header and get the response

+## Day 32
+– Decided to build a simple backend to query tweets from a list and let user to see the tweets by date
+- figured out how to use time package to conert tweet time into local time – did a simple leap year check exercise on @exercism.io